MartijnB/rayfix/README.md

 # rayfix
-A few fixes for decompiled code generated with the HexRays Decompiler
+A few fixes for decompiled code generated with the Hex-Rays Decompiler